-

 Learn More

-The BfB Method uses a learn-by-ear approach to jump-start the development of aural skills.
+The BfB Method uses a learn-by-ear approach to jump-start the development of aural skills and to facilitate music making.
 Learning-by-ear using the harmonic series of the natural trumpet is an extremely effective way to develop the connection between sound production and pitch or interval awareness, which is critical for success on all brass instruments.
 Students learn either by listening to their classroom teacher and/or by playing along with online sound files.
-All musical exercises and pieces also appear in musical notation for students who may need help by tracking the music visually.
+All musical exercises and pieces also appear in musical notation for students who are visual learners.

-One of the greatest benefits of using a learn-by-ear approach for beginners is that they are not limited musically by what they are able to read in notation.
-Instead of holding a whole note, sustaining sound while counting four beats, they are playing a rhythmic pattern for marching home from a successful bison hunt, making music right away.
+One of the greatest benefits of using a learn-by-ear approach for beginners is that students are not limited by what they can read in notation.
+Instead of holding a whole note (sustaining sound while counting four beats), students can play more complex rhythmic patterns right away, such as for marching or dancing.

 Various aspects of brass pedagogy are addressed in the student book as well as throughout the online teacher resources.
 BfB students are given an opportunity to work out how to do things, whereas students trying out for band are often assigned instruments based an what they can do at the first try.